 One of the easiest way to damage a generator is to synchronize or parallel out of phase with the electrical system.
 Out-of-phase synchronizing operations can damage or reduce the remaining life of generator rotors and stationary components.
+Angular differences as little as 12 degrees can instantly apply 1.5 per unit or 150% of full load torque on the generator shaft system.

 The 1.5 per-unit value was measured by a shaft torsional monitoring data acquisition system (EPRI project) at a large coal plant that was paralleled to the 500 kV bulk power electrical system with a 12-degree angular difference during synchronization.
 Plant operations acknowledged that the turbine deck really shook.